afwbkbc/glsmac/README.md

 - Build instructions

-For release build (default): cmake . && make
+For release build: cmake . -DCMAKE_BUILD_TYPE=Release && make

 For debug build: cmake -DCMAKE_BUILD_TYPE=Debug . && make

+For same build as before (or Release if it's first build): cmake . && make

 Add -j parameter to make to speed up if you have multiple cores, i.e. "make -j9" for 8